olivia-mauger/tutorials/docs/source/flow-control.rst

 There are two important aspects of the nested ``for`` loop: the **outer loop** and the **inner loop**.
 Let’s trace through the example to see how control flows between the outer and inner loops.

-The outer loop is the “driver” of the nested ``for`` loop.
+The outer loop is the "driver" of the nested ``for`` loop.
 For example, the goal of the block of code above is to output a 5 ``@`` tall right triangle.
 Since we will need five separate lines of varying length to do so, the outer loop needs to run a total of 5 times.
 Thus, the statement on Line 1 ensures that will happen.

 But how do we get the different numbers of ``@`` symbols on each of the 5 lines?
 That is controlled by the **inner** loop.
 Initially, the outer loop counter variable, ``i``,  is  equal to 5.
 Before ``i`` is decremented by 1, control is passed to the inner loop. ``k`` is initialized to 5, so the condition that ``k >= i;``  is ``true``.
 Then a ``@`` is printed and ``k`` is decremented by 1, so ``k``` is no longer greater than or equal to ``i``.
 Once the **inner loop** has completely executed, then control flows to the statement outside the inner loop -- the empty ``Console.printLine()`` that starts the next line of ``@``’s.
 (If we had forgotten Line 7, all the ``@``’s would have been printed on the same line).

 Now, control flows back the **outer loop**, and ``i`` is decreased by one (so now ``i`` equals 4).
-It is important to note that when the inner loop is executed again, it is in essence “reset”, so ``k`` starts as equal to 5 and two ``*``’s will be printed before ``i >= k`` becomes ``false``.
+It is important to note that when the inner loop is executed again, it is in essence "reset", so ``k`` starts as equal to 5 and two ``*``’s will be printed before ``i >= k`` becomes ``false``.
 This process continues until the fifth line of 5 ``*``’s is printed and ``i`` becomes 0, which causes the program to exit the outer loop.
 The triangle is now complete!

 ``switch`` Statements
 ^^^^^^^^^^^^^^^^^^^^^

 We will conclude this section with a discussion on ``switch`` statements, which are similar in concept to ``if``/``else`` statements but syntactically very different.

 A ``switch`` statement is useful when you have input, whether it is user or program defined, and different actions to take based on the value of the input.
 In other words, there are many different **cases** of input that correspond to disticnt actions.
 For example, say you have a ``String`` variable that holds a genre of music.
-There are many different genres of music: hip-hop, rock, pop, alternative, etc. These different genres are called **cases**, and based on the case given, the program will recommend a specific song (i.e. a pop song for the pop genre).
+There are many different genres of music: hip-hop, rock, pop, alternative, etc. These different genres are called **cases**, and based on the case given, the program will recommend a specific song (e.g. a pop song for the pop genre).
 This example is coded below, demonstrating the general structure of a ``switch`` statement.

 .. code-block:: Shadow
     :linenos: